-This starter set gives you everything you need to set off on a bottle-feeding journey, whether you're feeding with a bottle once a day between breastfeeds, or whether you want to transition to more regular bottle feeding.
-In this set you get: three 260ml bottles, three 150ml bottles, a bottle and teat brush for easy cleaning, and a dummy.
-The silicone slow flow nipple teats are designed to feel like a real nipple, helping your baby make that change seamlessly.
+Whether you're feeding with a bottle once a day between breastfeeds or want to transition to more regular bottle feeding, this starter set gives you everything you need to set off on a bottle-feeding journey.
+In this set, you'll find three 260ml bottles, three 150ml bottles, a bottle and teat brush for easy cleaning, and a dummy.
+The silicone slow flow nipple teat feels like a real nipple, helping your baby make that change seamlessly.

 Volume: 3 x 150ml and 3 x 260ml